DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 ## Config

 ### Robot Config File
 The `robot config file` is a YAML file that contains configuration information for this system that is unique for each robot.
 One config file is required for each robot.
 They are located in the `config` directory.
+They should be named `<robot_name>.yaml`, where `<robot_name>` is the value of the `$ROBOT_NAME` environment variable associated with the robot.

 The robot config file contains the following fields:
 ```yaml